Wine Etiquette From A Corporate Waiter

 Treat a bottle of wine like a newborn baby

 Whenever you handle a bottle, please handle it as if it’s a newborn baby.
 Do not hold it by the neck.
 And that especially goes for pouring wine, too.
 Further, unless you are at a high-end restaurant with specific customs, you do not need to pour a bottle of wine with your thumb up the bottom.
-That is, in my opinion, so tragically upper class that it’s pompous.
-A nice way to pour a bottle is by holding the lower end of the bottle – like you would with your smartphone – and pour with the label facing the person whom the pouring is intended for.
+That is, in my opinion, so tragically upper class that it gives me a headache.
+A nice way to pour wine is by holding the lower end of the bottle – like you would with your smartphone – and pour with the label facing the person whom the pouring is intended for.
 For red wine, it is wise to carry a cloth to wipe the lip of the bottle after each pour.
 For white wine, you should hold the bottle with a cloth so as to not transfer the warmth from your hands to the bottle.

 When things go wrong